 BSP to go solo in Assembly bypolls, alliance with SP intact for now

-Lucknow, June 04: BSP chief Mayawati on Tuesday said that her party would fight by-elections to 11 assembly seats in Uttar Pradesh alone.
-She, however, said that allaince with SP is intact for now.
+Lucknow, June 04: Bahujan Samaj Party (BSP) chief Mayawati on Tuesday said that her party would fight by-elections to 11 assembly seats in Uttar Pradesh alone.
+She, however, said that alliance with SP is intact for now.

-Mayawati minced no words and that the Samajwadi party was unable to hold on to even its core voter base.
+Mayawati minced no words and that the Samajwadi party (SP) was unable to hold on to even its core voter base.
+SP's base vote - the Yadav community- did not support the party in the Lok Sabha polls.
 She added that the alliance clearly did not benefit the BSP.

 Mayawati had yesterday called for an important review meeting in Delhi to take stock of their performance in Lok Sabha elections.
 BSP supremo today said political compulsions have forced her to go solo in the assembly by-elections.

-"The core base of Yadavs did not vote for the Samajwadi Party even in the party's strongholds.
+"The core base of Yadavs did not vote for the SP even in the party's strongholds.
 We thus need to think about the situation.
-We feel sorry for the loss of strong SP candidates but want to ask that if the SP did not get even its core votes, how did it transfer votes to BSP?" she told media today.
+We feel sorry for the loss of strong SP candidates but want to ask that if the SP did not get even its core votes, how did it transfer votes to BSP?" she told ANI today.

-In a veiled manner, Mayawati said the Samajwadi Party must get its act together, faling which the alliance may end.
+In a veiled manner, Mayawati said the SP must get its act together, failing which the alliance may end.

 "It's not a permanent break.
 If we feel in future that SP Chief succeeds in his political work, we will again work together.
 But if he doesn't succeed, it will be good for us to work separately.
 So we have decided to fight the by-elections alone," Mayawati added.